NoeliaCI/Hangman-Game/README.md

 ## **Design**

-### **Color Theme**
+### **Colour Theme**

 ![colour theme](/assets/documentation/colour-theme.png)

-- The colour theme used for this project is a gradient bakground in green tones.
+- The colour theme used for this project is a gradient background in green tones.

 ### **Font**

 ![font type](/assets/documentation/font.png)

 - The font used is Bad Script.
-This font resembles the handwritting which make it adequate for a words game.
+This font resembles the handwriting which makes it adequate for a word game.

 ## **Wireframes**